salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 ![red figure][img-fig-red]{width="300"}

->Here we set the title of the figure to "My Second Great Figure" and the background color to red by inputting paired inputs in the function call.
+>Here we set the name of the figure to "My Second Great Figure" and the background color to red by inputting paired inputs in the function call.

 [img-fig-red]: images/figure-window-red.png

 ### Figure Handles

 Once you have created the figure, you can access all of its properties through its figure handle.
-A figure handle is an identifier that is specific to an figure.
+A figure handle is an identifier that is specific to a figure.

 Here we use a call to the **`figure`** function with no inputs to create a *default* figure and we assign the output from **`figure`** to *`fh`*.